riony/Mott-MacDonald-Digital-Ventures/README.md

 The output for the variables in the example above is
 -----------------------------------------------------
-highest rain fall in 30 minutes
+highest rain fall in 30 minutes:

 1.0092 inches

 Time which maximum rainfall occurs:

 2016-06-16 02:30:00 UTC time
 -----------------------------------------------------